soundn/testwithamobi/README.md

-this is a test repository, whith examples of how a git repo works
+# this is a test repository, whith examples of how a git repo works
+##still testing